hammerhorn/tools_you_never_needed/README.md

 might need: fortune, cowsay, toilet, sox, abcm2ps, abcmidi, ghostscript, imagemagick, or something else.

-Various 3rd-party python modules, too: termcolor, gtk, pyperclip, maybe some others.
+Various 3rd-party python modules, too: termcolor, gtk, pyperclip, matplotlib, maybe some others.

 I wouldn't expect any of this to work on anything but Linux.
 ScriptRunner uses the 'editor' and 'x-terminal-emulator' commands, so I wouldn't expect it to